 - Check if it operates on the solar power supply.

 - Check how many toasts can be made if operated for long hours.

-If you have found any errors or suggestions, feel free to let me know in the comments.
+Please let me know in the comments if you have found any errors or suggestions.
 Please share the post with friends and others on social media.